 To the genesis of the purple and white sandstones

-in the western Gilf Kebir (Egypt/Libya)
+in the western part of the Gilf Kebir (Egypt/Libya)

 Norbert Brügge, Germany